NickYau00/demo-repo/README.md

 (19:18) Committing
-git commit -m "[need a message]" -m "[can add description]" after git commit, the files are only saved locally, they are not on GitHub yet! git push to save in GitHub
+git commit -m "[need a message]" -m "[can add description]" after git commit, the files are ONLY saved LOCALLY, they are not on GitHub yet! git push to save in GitHub

+what to do???